 - Concerning chemicals: For some parents, the presence of synthetic materials in crib mattresses is a source of serious concern – especially if that mattress stays with their child for a while.
 If you’re inclined to purchase all things organic, it may be time to upgrade the surface on which your child spends hours each night.

-You might be interested in: Best Toddler Mattresses
+You may be interested in: Best Toddler Mattresses

 Finding the Right Toddler Mattress: What to Look for

 If you’ve decided that your toddler is in need of a new mattress, you may already be browsing the options available online.
 In that case, you’re probably confronting a familiar shopping struggle: With so many brands and models to consider, making a choice seems virtually impossible.